-160. Dell, Inc. wants to offer customers televisions in addition to computers.
-This is a change in its strategy.
-A. pricing B. promotional C. personnel D. product E. placement The Product area is concerned with developing the right product for the target market.
-Dell offers its customers various products.
-AACSB: Reflective Thinking Blooms: Apply Learning Objective: 02-04 Be familiar with the four Ps in a marketing mix.
-Level of Difficulty: 1 Easy Topic: Developing Marketing Mixes for Target Markets 161.
-Big Fizz Co., a manufacturer of cola-flavored drinks, wants to add packaged fruit juices to its existing product line.
-Big Fizz needs to make some decisions regarding packaging and branding of the fruit juices.
+162. Dell, Inc. wants to offer customers televisions in addition to computers.
+This is a change in its

+strategy.

+A. pricing

+B. promotional

+C. personnel

+D. product

+E. placement

+The Product area is concerned with developing the right product for the target market.
+Dell

+offers its customers various products.

+AACSB: Reflective Thinking

+Accessibility: Keyboard Navigation

+Blooms: Apply Learning Objective: 02-04 Be familiar with the four Ps in a marketing mix.

+Level of Difficulty: 1 Easy

+Topic: Developing Marketing Mixes for Target Markets

+163. Big Fizz Co., a manufacturer of cola-flavored drinks, wants to add packaged fruit juices to its

+existing product line.
+Big Fizz needs to make some decisions regarding packaging and branding

+of the fruit juices.
 These decisions would fall under which variable of the marketing mix?

+A. Product

+B. Place

+C. Promotion

-A. Product B. Place C. Promotion D. Price E. Personal selling.
+D. Price

+E. Personal selling

 Packaging and branding are part of Product.

+AACSB: Reflective Thinking

+Accessibility: Keyboard Navigation Blooms: Apply

-AACSB: Reflective Thinking Blooms: Apply Learning Objective: 02-04 Be familiar with the four Ps in a marketing mix.
+Learning Objective: 02-04 Be familiar with the four Ps in a marketing mix.

+Level of Difficulty: 2 Medium

-162. When one considers the strategy decisions organized by the four Ps, branding is related to packaging as:
+- 164. When one considers the strategy decisions organized by the four Ps, branding is related to packaging as:

-A. branding is to pricing.
+- A. branding is to pricing.

-B. production is to marketing.
+- B. production is to marketing.

-C. store location is to sales force selection.
+- C. store location is to sales force selection.

-D. personal selling is to mass selling.
+- D. personal selling is to mass selling.

+- E. pricing is to promotion.